-We recommend that the GALC, through GEDA, require compliance with the MOU and lease agreement and follow up with the lessee in regarding the remaining \$5,000 security deposit payment.
+We recommend that GALC, through GEDA, require compliance with the MOU and lease agreement and follow up with lessees as to the remaining \$5,000 security deposit payments.
+In addition, we recommend that management verify the completeness of recording of lease security deposits.